 Software Engineer | April 2015 - June 2016

-Over the last year I have been working as a sub-contractor at British Airways.
-The project I am working on involves working in an agile environment to re-create the entire booking experience of BA.com as a single page Angular application.
-My roles include arthitecting robust and flexible technical solutions, building reusable functionality-providing components, along with working on various pages and functionality through out the application.
-All code I've written follows strict standards, including comprehensive unit testing, automated testing, and continuous integration.
+The project involved working in an agile environment to re-create the entire booking experience of BA.com as an Angular application.
+My roles included architecting robust and flexible technical solutions, building reusable bower components, along with working on various pages and functionality throughout the application.
+All code I've written follows strict standards, including comprehensive unit testing, end-to-end testing, and continuous integration.

 Junior Designer & Developer | October 2012 - June 2014

 Built nine bespoke content-managed websites including n9design.com.
 Put onto an increasingly broad range of jobs, including artworking, e-flyers & bespoke web development.
 Worked full time from October 2012 to August 2013, and then part time